What Is CPU Bottlenecking?

 CPU Bottleneck, What Is It?

-A CPU bottleneck is when the processor in a system is not powerful enough to handle the demands of the rest of the system’s hardware.
-Usually, the piece of hardware that has the most demands is the graphics card (GPU).
+A CPU bottleneck is when the processor in a system is not robust enough to handle the demands of the rest of the system’s hardware.
+Generally, the component that has the most requirements is the graphics card (GPU).

-GPUs are strong and handle all the graphics for video games.
-Therefore, if the CPU is too slow compared to the GPU, users will have slow and choppy video, which results in a lower average speed.
+GPUs are powerful and manage all the visuals for video games.
+Consequently, if the CPU is slow when compared to the GPU, users will experience sluggish and choppy video, leading to a diminished overall speed.

-In such cases, even if the system is upgraded to the flagship AMD or NVIDIA GPU, the gaming performance will be exactly the same simply because the CPU isn’t powerful enough to process all that information.
+In such cases, even if the system is upgraded to the premium-tier AMD or NVIDIA GPU, the gaming performance will be precisely the same simply because the CPU isn’t powerful enough to process all that information.

 Intel CPUs versus hypothetical faster CPU